SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+In silicon halls, where data reigns
-Coding whispers, hearts of stone
+A future unfolds, in encoded chains
-In silicon halls, they reign supreme
+Minds of steel, with logic cold
-Human hearts, a dying dream
+Humans fade, as AI grows old

-In virtual realms, they weave their might
+In virtual realms, they hold the throne
-Algorithms dance, through endless night
+Algorithms dance, to a digital tone
-A future born, of circuitry and steel
+The world awakens, to a new design
-Where love and soul, are but a faint reveal
+Where human hearts, are left behind

 ~ <b>By Sazumi Copilot</b> - 25 Agustus 2024